exercism/cpp/README.md

 their example solution before running a build.
 Re-running CMake will recopy all exercise files.

-For example, a maintainer can copy, configure, compile, and test all exercises with:
+For example, a maintainer can copy, configure, compile, and test all exercises by running the following from the root directory:
 ```bash
 cmake . && make
 ```